Benchmarking quantum co-processors in an application-centric, hardware-agnostic and scalable way: Characterizing quantum processors: goals and prior work

 One such protocol is the \emph{Quantum Volume} (QV) \cite{Cross2019} metric, and its generalization to non-square circuits, \emph{Volumetric Benchmarks} (VB) \cite{Blume-Kohout2019}.
 They measure the ability of a QPU to prepare a random state given a certain number of qubits (circuit width) and a certain gate count (circuit depth).
 While QV looks only at square circuits (with equal width and depth), which fails to capture algorithms that do not involve square circuits (like Shor's algorithm), VB lifts this limitation.
 However, the core metric of QV/VB, namely the heavy output generation probability (HOV, \cite{Aaronson2016}), requires the exponentially costly computation of probability amplitudes (to compute the set of heavy outputs).
 These approaches are thus not scalable.
 Furthermore, they focus on classes of random circuits, making them hardly suitable for assessing the performance of a QPU on a real application.

 Related protocols, dubbed \emph{Cross-Entropy Benchmarking} (XEB) and \emph{Cross-Entropy Fidelity} \cite{Arute2019,Neill2017}, have been recently proposed and used to compare the ability of a QPU to generate random states with that of a classical computer.
-Like QV and VB, these protocols require classical resources that are exponential in the number of qubits, thereby limiting their scalability, and they focus on families of random circuits, preventing a straightforward extrapolation of the corresponding metric to real-world applications.
+Like QV and VB, these protocols require classical resources that are exponential in the number of qubits, thereby limiting their scalability.
+Second, the task they seek to optimize is the sampling of bitstrings measured after executing families of random circuits.
+The performance of a given QPU in solving such a specific problem hardly qualifies as application-centric in the absence of a straightforward extrapolation of the corresponding metric to real-world applications.

 Recently, Ref.~\cite{Mills2020} proposed a series of benchmarks that comprise the QV, VB and XEB metrics together with the $l_1$ norm to compare probability distributions.
 Similar limitations in terms of the classical complexity to compute the metric and difficulty to use it as a proxy for an actual application also apply to this work.